Concurrent Alcohol and Bath Salts Abuse

-Bath salts are often combined with alcohol abuse as users get hooked on the euphoric feelings that they have.
+Bath salts are often combined with alcohol abuse as users get hooked on the euphoric feelings that they experience.
 Here are some of the alcohol and bath salts facts that have been uncovered in the past few years through anecdotal evidence and research:

 - Bath salts take only 15 minutes to have an effect.

 - The intense high lasts for anywhere from 4-8 hours.

 - This high includes an elevated heart rate, sweating and, of course, insomnia.

 - The high is followed by a true low that features paranoia, depression and agitation—along with a craving for the euphoria again.

 - High heart rate.

 - Depression and suicidal thoughts.

 When combined with alcohol abuse, abuse of bath salts can be incredibly dangerous, with the full extent of negative effects still unknown.
 When you consider that many bath salts have a 90% purity level, you can begin to grasp the toxicity of these drugs (cocaine and amphetamines often have a purity level under 50%).
 Another huge danger of bath salts is that no recommended dosage comes with the $50 packets that users buy on the Internet.

 Among the concurrent alcohol and bath salts abuse problems noted by researchers are: